SWIFTSIM/SOAP/parameter_files/README.md

 This file does not detail what the differences are between the various aperture types, for that see the main pdf documenation.

+### DMO runs

+SOAP does not require separate parameter files for DMO & HYDRO runs.
+Instead you must pass the `--dmo` flag when running on a DMO simulation, and in that case any hydro-only properties will be skipped.

 ### Parameters

 The section is used to set variables which are subtituted into the filepath templates in the other sections of the parameter file.